Tips On Deck Cleaning & Refinishing

 New to owning a deck and not sure what is necessary to maintain it?
 Let our deck cleaning and refinishing professionals give you a few pointers on how to take good care of it.

 Your deck, whether already weather or in pristine condition, is an investment that you don't want to see deteriorate.
-SoftWasherz, a local Mobile, AL power washing company wants to share some tips on how and when to take care of deck cleaning and refinishing.
+SoftWasherz, a local Daphne, AL power washing company wants to share some tips on how and when to take care of deck cleaning and refinishing.

 Does My Deck Always Need Staining Or Just Resealing?

 Refinishing a deck often involves sanding down the wood to achieve a new smooth surface, but not always.
 If the deck does need to be resurfaced, it will need staining before applying the sealer.

 In most cases, the deck will just need power washing and resealing because the stain and surface are still in good condition.
 The more regularly you clean and seal your deck, the longer you can wait between refinishing.

 Deck Cleaning – How Often & How To

 Deck cleaning with high water pressure can damage the wood.
 Wood is a porous material no matter how dense and hard it is.
 Unless it's for the purposes of removing paint from the deck, use a soft wash deck cleaning approach.

 Our professionals use soft washing to clean decks unless the surface needs complete refinishing.
 This safely removes grime and algae as well as prevents new growth.